Lime hits million-ride milestone in NZ, boss open to e-scooter tax

 Lime timeline

-• Jan 2017: Founded in San Francisco by Toby Sun and Brad Bao
+• Jan 2017: Founded in San Francisco by Toby Sun & Brad Bao

 • March 2017: Sun & Bao raise US$12m from Netscape founder Marc Andreessen